Capital One miles review: Start traveling now with the simplest rewards program around

 - Terms apply

 Chains like Hilton and Marriott have hotels just about everywhere, so collecting points from them is a pretty safe bet.
-But if you don’t yet know which hotel will serve your upcoming travels, the best hotel credit card for you might be a card like the Capital One® Venture® Rewards Credit Card, which comes with 50,000 bonus miles (worth $500 in travel, including hotels) after spending $3,000 on purchases within the first three months of account opening.
+But if you don’t yet know which hotel will serve your upcoming travels, the best hotel credit card for you might be a card like the Capital One Venture Rewards Credit Card, which comes with 60,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.